dependents/Dependents/readme.md

 project (open folder) root.
 The paths you will specify are then **relative** to the folder although absolute paths can be used.
 Following are a few examples to help you get started.
 Below are the current settings that the package recognizes.

 Say you open a folder/project in sublime to `/path/to/projects/someproject`.
-Put a .deprc file in the project root  `/someproject`.
+Put a `.deprc` file in the project root  `/someproject`.

-For javascript if you want dependents to search all the way to this root (`/someproject`) then put this in the `.deprc` file
+For JavaScript, if you want dependents to search all the way to this root (`/someproject`) then put this in the `.deprc` file
 ```
 {
   "root": "./",